-Albert Cano Smit appears by arrangement with Young Concert Artists, Inc.
+Albert Cano Smit appeared by arrangement with Young Concert Artists, Inc.

 Program